-Due to the economic downturn, tax revenues for the City have decreased significantly from past years, causing the City's General Fund to accumulate a fund deficit of \$1,322,739 as of June 30, 2013 before transfers were made from the Highway 49 Bypass Relinquishment Fund.
-After these transfers, the General Fund has a cumulative deficit of \$56,783.
+Due to the economic downturn, tax revenues for the City have decreased significantly from past years, causing the City's General Fund to accumulate a fund deficit of \$86,078 as of June 30, 2014.
 Due to the cumulative negative financial position of the General Fund, the City has no reserves for any unanticipated contingencies that could negatively impact the City fiscally.
+(Fund 39 is the Reserve Fund.)

-For Fiscal Year 2013/14, the City adopted a General Fund budget totaling \$1,563,422 with a targeted operating surplus of \$100,672.
+For Fiscal Year 2014/15, the City adopted a General Fund budget totaling \$1,496,397 with a targeted operating surplus of \$76,939.
 While the fiscal year has ended, preliminary accounting for the fiscal year shows the General Fund to have generated more in revenues than expenses.
-The fiscal year 2013/14 had unexpected vacation payout for three police officers and the City Manager.
-It appears that the City's revenue base in the General Fund has stabilized from the economic downturn and the City is actively seeking revenue leakage areas.
 The City intends to continue budgeting a surplus each fiscal year as evidenced by the recent policy adopted by the City Council.